intell-sci-comput/CiGNN/README.md

 # CiGNN
-Python code and data for CiGNN model in [repository](https://github.com/miyuan-beipiao/CiGNN).
+Code and data for CiGNN model refer to the [repository](https://github.com/miyuan-beipiao/CiGNN).